-After her research Janet joined Ferranti International plc where, for 14 years, she enjoyed an exciting career in the systems engineering, programme management and bid directorship of safety critical applications.
+After her research Janet joined Ferranti International plc where, for 14 years, she enjoyed an exciting career in the systems engineering, programme management, marketing and bid directorship of safety critical applications.
 In 1995, after a period in GEC plc she founded her own company specialising in technology and innovation.
 She has been an advisor to consortia of international corporates which resulted in the creation of many 100s of highly paid STEM jobs.
 This was recognised by the Welsh Woman of the Year award in Science & Technology in 1999 and followed in 2001 when the University of Glamorgan awarded her the Chancellor's Medal for enterprise and wealth creation activities in Wales and a visiting professorship.

 Motivated by a quest to raise the competitiveness and economic prosperity of Wales she was, from 2006 to 2009, a member of the Ministerial Advisory Group for the then Department of the Economy and Transport.
 She also served as a Member of the First Minister's Economic Research Advisory Panel between 2002 and 2012.